MaloLM/finances-app/documentation/TECHNICAL-README.md

 -   `postcss.config.js`: Configuration for PostCSS, a tool for transforming CSS with JavaScript plugins.
 -   `tailwind.config.js`: Configuration for TailwindCSS, a utility-first CSS framework.
 -   `public/index.html`: The main HTML file that serves as the entry point to the renderer process.

+## Dependencies and Libraries

+The app is built using a variety of dependencies listed in the project's `package.json` file.
+Here is the list of key dependencies and development dependencies:

+-   **Main Dependencies**:

+    -   `chart.js`: Charting library used for visualizations like the pie and bar charts.
+    -   `formik`: Library to manage form state in React.
+    -   `fs`: Filesystem module to interact with the file system.
+    -   `lucide-react`: React icons library.
+    -   `path`: Utility module to handle file paths.
+    -   `react-chartjs-2`: React wrapper for `chart.js`.
+    -   `react-hot-toast`: Library for creating toast notifications.
+    -   `react-router-dom`: DOM bindings for React Router.
+    -   `yup`: Schema builder for value parsing and validation.

+-   **Development Dependencies**:

+    -   Babel and TypeScript-related packages for compiling JavaScript and TypeScript.
+    -   Electron and Webpack for bundling and running the Electron application.
+    -   TailwindCSS and PostCSS for styling.
+    -   Various loaders and plugins for handling different file types in the Webpack build process.

 ## Setup Development Mode